 - Best Format: .docx (most universally compatible).

-- Acceptable Format: .pdf (but ONLY if you've created it from a Word doc or builder; avoid scanned PDFs).
+- Acceptable Format: .pdf (but only if you have created it from a Word document or builder; avoid scanned PDFs).

 4. Use Standard Section Headings

 Label your sections with common, easily parsed titles.
-ATS is programmed to look for them.
+The ATS is programmed to look for them.

 Use: "Work Experience," "Professional Experience," "Education," "Skills," "Summary."